Lanchon/REPIT/README.md

 #### WHAT IS REPIT ?

-REPIT is simple, safe, device-only, data-sparing, and easily portable repartitioning tool for Android devices:
+REPIT is a simple, safe, device-only, data-sparing, and easily portable repartitioning tool for Android devices:

 - device-only: just flash a zip file in recovery to repartition the device.
 - simple: rename the zip file before flashing to configure your choice of partition sizes, file systems, wipes, etc.